-- 1. Select Applications in the header. - 2.
-Select the Reports icon ( III ) located at the top of the application's list. - 3.
-In the dropdown, select Generate Software Bill Of Materials (SBOM) to generate and download a copy of the SBOM.
+- 1. To generate a report with Contrast: - a.
+Select Applications in the header. - b.
+Select the Reports icon (III) located at the top of the application's list. - In the dropdown, select Generate Software Bill Of Materials (SBOM) to generate and download a copy of the SBOM. - 2.
+To generate a report with API: - Make a GET<HOST>/Contrast/api/ng/<ORG_ID>/applications/<APP_ID>/ libraries/sbom/cyclonedx request.
+See REST API for more information about using APIs. - 3.
+To generate a report with CLI: - Use the --sbom command.
+See CLI commands (page 443) for more information.